wp-plugins/eg-attachments/readme.txt

 You can also use the WordPress 2.7 features, and install the plugin directly from the WordPress interface.

 Then you can go to menu **Settings / EG-Attachments** to set plugin parameters

+This plugin was tested on WordPress 2.5, 2.6.x and 2.7.x.
+About WordPress MU: the plugin is running properly on version 2.7.
+Assume that it run also with WordPress MU 2.6.

 # Usage #